StanfordVLSI/dragonphy2/CONTRIBUTING.md

 ## Top-level directories
 1. Common Python code should be placed in the **dragonphy/dragonphy** subdirectory.
 Code placed here will be accessible to other scripts by importing the **dragonphy** module.
 Scripts intended to be run directly should be placed in the **dragonphy/scripts** directory.
-2. The receiver design should go in the **dragonphy/src** subdirectory.
+2. The design and verification sources should go in the **dragonphy/src** subdirectory.
 This will mostly consist of Verilog code.
-3. Verification sources should go in the **dragonphy/verif** subdirectory.
-This includes things like TX stimulus, channel model, and various testbenches.
 4. Tests that should be automatically run on GitHub commits should be placed in the **dragonphy/tests** directory.
 Since **pytest** is used to run the tests, each script name should start with **test_**, and the scripts should define one or more functions whose names start with **test_** (each such function will be run as a separate test by **pytest**).

 ## Block-level directories
-1. Each directory in **dragonphy/src** and **dragonphy/verif** represents the source code for a particular block, such as an RX sampler, feedforward equalizer, or a lossy channel model.
+1. Each directory in **dragonphy/src** represents the source code for a particular block, such as an RX sampler, feedforward equalizer, or a lossy channel model.
 However, there will likely be multiple views for each block; each view should go in its own subdirectory, with the name of the subdirectory indicating its purpose.
 For example,
 2. Here is a list of the standard subdirectory names (feel free to add to it):
     1. **struct**: Structural Verilog.
 Does not need to be synthesized prior to PnR.
 Could be either hand-written or automatically generated as a synthesis product.
 If it's automatically generated, please do not check it into the repository.
     2. **syn**: Synthesizable Verilog.
 Needs to be synthesized prior to PnR.